skamsie/Project10249/README.md

 # Project10249

-Send arduino data to web server without a database.
+Sends arduino data to a web server without a database.

-/arduino contains the program to be loaded to arduino /web contains the web files
+<i>/arduino</i> contains the program to be loaded to arduino

+<i>/web</i> contains the web files